There are 3 types of Contracts in ServiceTrade: Default contracts, Company contracts, and Addendum contracts.

 The Standard Pricing Contract serves as the base level Contract that you can use to build Default Contracts, Company Contracts, Addendum Contracts, and Contract Rules.
 Once you've created the Standard Contract you are now ready to start editing it.

 Standard Pricing may be edited in one of two ways:

 - One-at-a-time.
 Go to Customers -> Contracts.
 Find your standard pricing contract.
 Click Edit Contract Prices.
 You may search for the item you wish to add a Standard Price to within the orange bar.
-Once you found the Item you are searching for you will add the PRICE of that Item in the Amount field.
-Once the Amount field is filled you will hit the green plus sign button to the right of the orange bar to add the Item with it's Price to the Contract.
+Once you find the Item you are searching for, you will add the PRICE of that Item into the Amount field.
+Once the Amount field is filled, you will hit the green plus sign button to the right of the orange bar to add the Item with its Price to the Contract.
 (For editing existing Item Prices: if you see the Item you wish to edit below the orange bar you will want to delete that Item using the [del] button located to the right of the Item.
 This will make the item available to select when searching the orange bar again, thus allowing you to Edit the Price of that Item.
 This would be useful when editing specific Items for Company Contracts.)

 2. Bulk update.
 Go to Customers -> Bulk Import.
 See "Items and Prices".
 Note the instructions for mass-updating item prices are built into ServiceTrade.
 Note that you can update either the standard pricing of an item or its pricing in a particular contract by adding a contract_id.
 To retrieve a contract_id, visit the page for the contract details, and note the id number in the URL bar (shown below).
 Note, you may only update one item price per contract, per row of your import file.
 If you need to update pricing across 5 contracts, you would need to have 5 rows with that item_code, each row having a different contract_id.